 April 2021, the Chamber Energy Commission has supported a project to simplify the energy bill for residential clients and small and medium-sized enterprises.
 This royal stop has taken effect since January 1st 2022.

-Drawing in particular on a 2018 publication produced by the anti-poverty platform of the King Baudouin Foundation, the Energy Commission decided that:
+Drawing in particular on a 2018 publication by the Kings Baudouin Foundation Locator Platform the Energy Commission decided:

-The working group responsible for producing this publication aimed at simplifying and understanding energy bills put forward 15 recommendations for achieving this goal:
+The working group responsible for this publication on simplifying and understanding of electronic invoices then made 15 recommendations to do so:

-So, after more than two years, these recommendations have been heard and acknowledged by the government.
+Therefore, after more than two years, these recommendations were heard and recognized by the government.

-In parallel with this Royal Decree, the federal government recently approved a European Directive aimed at simplifying the energy transition.
-As a result of this decision, consumers could become prominent, major players in the energy sector.
+In parallel with this royal decree, the federal government recently approved an European directive aimed at simplifying the energy transition.
+Thanks to this decision, the consumer could become a major and central player in the energy field.

-In addition, the mass introduction of smart meters and dynamic pricing contracts will reinforce the central role of the consumer in the energy sector and in their free choice of supplier.
+Plus, the mass arrival of smart meters and dynamic price contracts will strengthen the central consumer role in the energy sector and in its free choice as a supplier.

 Did you know?
-Dynamic pricing contracts, which, at the moment, are permitted only in Flanders through Engie, are contracts in which the energy is billed based on the fluctuations in the wholesale market.
-This means that electricity is billed by the hour according to the price charged to the supplier.
-With this new pricing method, customers who pay close attention to their consumption can make savings of up to 15%.
+Dynamic price contracts, currently valid only in Flanders and Engie, charge energy based on fluctuations in the wholesale market.
+Electricity is therefore invoiced on time based on the price it costs to the supplier.
+Grade this new pricing method, customers who pay attention to their consumption can make up to 15% savings.